RecursiveFaith/qrcoding/README.md

 ## Browser implementation

 An LLM OS can be implemented in any language and environment that can communicate with an LLM.
-This section focuses on using a Web Browser as the host environment because browser APIs expose the following:
+This section focuses on using a Web Browser as the host environment because Browsers expose the following:

-- Sensors like accelerometers, microphone and webcams, and connected MIDI devices
+- External `<scripts>` via CDNs, Github, and local servers
-- 3rd party libraries and tools via CDNs
+- Sensors like accelerometers, microphones, webcams, MIDI devices, and other input devices
 - Networking protocols like Websockets and Bluetooth
 - Accessible via mobile devices, smart projectors, and embedded systems